seatable/seatable-admin-docs/docs/installation/advanced/custom-proxy.md

 But of cause there might be reasons when you want to replace caddy with another proxy like ha-proxy, traffik, nginx, apache etc. The logic of replacing might be simple.

 You can use any proxy as long as your forward all traffic to the SeaTable Server.
-Part of the SeaTable Server container is a nginx web proxy, which routes the traffic by URL.
-This port 80 is not exposed therefore your proxy has to be in the same docker network like SeaTable Server.
+Part of the SeaTable Server container is a nginx web proxy, which routes the traffic by URL. **This port 80 is not exposed therefore your proxy has to be in the same docker network like SeaTable Server**.

 ![Custom proxy for SeaTable Server](../../assets/images/custom_proxy1.png)